 Peregrine Falcons are speedy birds that are popular with bird watchers and falconers all over the world.
 The peregrine has been used for over 4,000 years in falconry and are arguably the fastest animal on the planet.
 Their spectacular dives and quick chases are a wonder to behold.
-According to Cornell Lab of Ornithology’s web page (Allaboutbirds.org), in traveling flight peregrines average 25-34 mph.
+According to Cornell Lab of Ornithology’s web page, Allaboutbirds, in traveling flight peregrines average 25-34 mph.
 When pursuing prey they may reach speeds of up to 69 mph.
-This is fast!
-But what gains this falcon it’s reputation is their dive, known as a stoop.
+This is fast.
+But what gains them their reputation is their dives, known as stoops.
 Peregrines are able to reach speeds of over 200 mph when diving toward prey.
-One research team clocked their study bird at 242 mph while in a stoop.
+One research team clocked their study bird at 242 miles mph while in a stoop.

 Watch High-Velocity Falcon

 These birds are living a risky life style.
 For first year birds learning to navigate their flight and stoops is especially dangerous.
 According to Kate Davis in her book Falcons of North American, falconers have been known to jokingly equate the Peregrine’s extreme hunting style to “giving a 16 year old the keys to a Ferrari.”
 Nova’s 2019 program, “Worlds Fastest Animal,” tells us that fewer than half of the young Peregrines make it to adulthood.
 After that, depending on the reference you read, the life expectancy of an adult is 10 to 12 years.
 Even in cities where there is less danger from predators they may fly into windows or fledge out of bridge nests right into the water and drown.
 Although fledglings are not as adept at hunting as adults, even an adult’s success rate in a hunt is believed to be only 20%.

 How can a Peregrine perform and maintain this speedy life style?